ianstormtaylor/slate/docs/guides/schemas.md

 For example, with the above schema, if a block that isn't a `paragraph` or an `image` is discovered in the document, Slate will simply remove it.

-But you might want to preserve the node, and instead just convert it to a `paragraph`, this way you aren't losing whatever the node's content was.
+But you might want to preserve the node, and instead just convert it to a `paragraph`-this way you aren't losing whatever the node's content was.
 Slate doesn't know those kinds of specifics about your data model, and trying to express all of these types of preferences in a declarative schema is a huge recipe for complexity.

 Instead, Slate lets you define your own custom normalization logic.